LinkedInLearning/gitops-foundations-app-2892009/README.md

 	- **Docker** is used as the underlying container platform for building and running containers.
 You can download and install Docker for your platform using the [official installation guide][docker-install].
 4. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
 5. After cloning the repository, login to Docker with the following command `docker login`.
-6. Once logged into DockerHub execute the `setup.sh` script with the following command `./setup.sh [DockerHub Username]`.
+6. Once logged into DockerHub execute the `create_images.sh` script with the following command `./create_images.sh [DockerHub Username]`.

 [0]: # (Replace these placeholder URLs with actual course URLs)